technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 04/Lab 04 - Power Create an automated flow to invoke an MSN weather app to display the current weather details on the page of your site​.md

     <img src="./media/image33.png"
  style="width:6.26806in;height:4.03264in" />

+### Conclusion:

-**Conclusion**: In this lab, participants successfully integrated Power Automate with a Power Pages site, enhancing their skills in website creation, cloud flow development, and web page customization.
+In this lab, participants successfully integrated Power Automate with a Power Pages site, enhancing their skills in website creation, cloud flow development, and web page customization.
 They learned to design a user-friendly interface that retrieves and displays